 I think back on the few times I have cried hard like this because I wonder how the tears sometimes feel like they rush in with such intensity and without control and then other times not at all.
 I have experienced a lot of pain.
 Anyone who really knows me can see this.
 But the things is that I don’t feel like crying.
 Why?
 Recently I began wondering if there is a specific therapy that would release me from this human design feature that just feels wrong.
 Surely, I have enough pain stored up for a few weeks of uninterrupted bawling.
 But nothing until about a month ago when suddently every day for a few weeks I had tears running out of the corners of my eyes all day long.
 It was strange and annoying.
 Enough so that that I thought about chasing down the symptom.
 But then it stopped as suddenly as it had started.
 Fascinating.
 I interpreted this symptom as my body telling me that I better get more water out even if I wouldn’t cry.
 I haven’t found cry therapy, so back to hot yoga I go.
 It’s so good to sweat.

-What I see is that our school system is lacking humanity.
+What I see right now is that our school system is lacking humanity.
 So I pray for all of humanity that the adult human beings who are in charge of our schools will bring their focus back to the young human beings we are supposed to be educating.
 That’s all it really takes.
-Focus on humanity.
+Focus on the kids instead of the adults.
 In the meantime, I’m going to do everything I can to change it because there are just so many kids getting hurt.
 I know because I’ve got three of those kids myself.

 I have faith that we can change the world if we can just focus on humanity.